kjmears/kjmears.github.io/_logospotter/aber.markdown

 <!-- more -->

-bq.
-The main features are:
+> The main features are:
+>

-*   Two red dragons which symbolise the optimism of Victorian north and south Wales
+> *   Two red dragons which symbolise the optimism of Victorian
+> north and south Wales
+>

-*   An Open Book - symbolising the world of learning
+> *   An Open Book - symbolising the world of learning
+>

-*   Eagle or Phoenix rising open-winged above a flaming tower
+> *   Eagle or Phoenix rising open-winged above a flaming tower
+>

-*   symbolising, perhaps, the rebirth of the College after the fire of 1885
+> *   symbolising, perhaps, the rebirth of the College after the
+> fire of 1885
+>

-*   The legend 'Nid Byd, Byd Heb Wybodaeth' - 'A World Without Knowledge, is No World’
+> *   The legend 'Nid Byd, Byd Heb Wybodaeth' - 'A World Without
+> Knowledge, is No World’

 ### Nod to tradition